 Contrary to what you might think, sales plans aren’t just about selling but also about understanding customers at a deeper level.

-The process of creating a plan forces you to analyze customer data, buying habits, and pain points, all of which will help you understand what makes your customers tick and build trust and loyalty.
+The process of creating a plan forces you to analyze customer data, buying habits, and pain points, a core focus of the Challenger sales method, to understand what makes your customers tick and build trust and loyalty.

 Here’s a great example of a customer persona you can edit to include in your sales plan.